kaist-cp/helpdesk/README.md

             1. Run `virt-manager`.
 If it's not installed, run `/usr/bin/install-packages`.
 If you get "Unable to connect to libvirt" error, reboot the desktop.
             1. To create a new virtual machine, right-click "QEMU/KVM" and click "NEW".
 Please note that you can choose your ISO image by clicking "Browse..." and "Browse Local" in "Step 2 of 5".
 -->

-- Make sure you know how to use Git.
-FYI, [this tutorial](https://www.atlassian.com/git/tutorials) is a good introduction.